-Transactions by us with related parties are subject to regulatory requirements and restrictions.
+Transactions by us with related persons are subject to regulatory requirements and restrictions.
 These requirements and restrictions include Sections 23A and 23B of the Federal Reserve Act (which govern certain transactions by the Bank with its affiliates) and the Federal Reserve's Regulation O (which governs certain loans by the Bank to its executive officers, directors, and principal shareholders).

-In addition, we have adopted a Related Person Transactions Policy which provides that any related person transaction is generally prohibited unless the Audit Committee determines that such transaction is fair to the Company and, if necessary, the Company has developed an appropriate plan to manage any conflicts of interest.
-Our Related Person Transactions Policy is posted on our website at www.veritex.com under Investor Relations/Corporate Governance.
+In addition, we have adopted a written Related Person Transactions Policy which provides that any related person transaction is generally prohibited unless the Audit Committee determines that such transaction is fair to the Company and, if necessary, the Company has developed an appropriate plan to manage any conflicts of interest.